Jesus Birth Announced And Anticipated. AG Sunday School Adult

 Matthew 2: 23).
 Mary’s residence-and Jesus’ childhood in Nazareth- were components in the fulfilment of this prophecy.

-PEOPLE ALSO READ: Acclaim Our Gracious God.
-AG Sunday School Adult Manual.
+PEOPLE ALSO READ: Lord Of The Harvest.
+AG Sunday School Teachers

 The Bible teaches that Mary was a virgin at the time of Gabriel’s visit, fulfilling another prophecy from Isaiah (7:14; Luke 1:27).
 There has been debate as to the meaning of the word “virgin” in Isaiah.
 (Some say it referred to a young woman in Isaiah’s time as well as made future reference to the Messiah.)
 Matthew’s use of Isaiah 7:14 settles any doubts that it means Mary had not had sexual relations (see Matthew 1:18-25).
 Mary’s declaration that she was still a virgin (Luke 1:34) and Joseph’s reaction to the news of Mary’s pregnancy (Matthew 1:18-25) bear this out.
 Luke described Mary as a woman espoused or pledged to be married (Luke 1:27).
 This pledge was more binding in the first-century Hebrew culture than engagement is in most Western cultures today.
 The key component of the pledge was the payment of a dowry to the parents of the bride.
 This could be paid in money or in personal service.
 Once